-Tim Allen in his hilarious 90’s prime.
+Tim Allen is in his hilarious 90’s prime.

 (Just kidding, JC)

-That little cute kid who refuses to NOT believe in Santa.
+There’s that little cute kid who refuses to NOT believe in Santa.

 And of course, the classic nerdy step-dad who’s trying to be the mature father he thinks the kid needs… yet he’ll never be as cool as Tim Allen.